14 Jobs You Can Get Into Without Having Any Experience

 Electrical Assembler Jobs

 Did you know there were 218,900 people working this job in 2016, according to the Bureau of Labor Statistics?
 From semiconductors to communication components, electrical assemblers are responsible for putting together all types of electrical equipment.
 Their job includes reading blueprints, the actual assembly of electrical parts, and testing them to make sure they're working properly.
-While you don’t need any experience to land an entry-level job in this field, employers will be looking for people who have great hand-eye coordination, a strong attention to detail, and a basic understanding of math.
+While you don’t need any experience to land an entry-level job in this field, employers will be looking for people who have great hand-eye coordination, strong attention to detail, and a basic understanding of math.

 Food Production Jobs